A country as a film

-HBO has taken advantage of the Lithuania’s almost chameleon-like qualities.
-The creators behind the Emmy award-winning Chernobyl (2019) found the sets for the series’ most gripping scenes in Lithuania, including the Ignalina Nuclear Power Plant filling in for its infamous Ukrainian counterpart.
-Meanwhile, the Pažaislis Monastery in Kaunas featured on the miniseries Catherine the Great (2019) earned the Europe’s best filming location award in 2020.
+HBO has taken advantage of Lithuania’s almost chameleon-like qualities.
+The creators behind Emmy award-winning Chernobyl (2019) found the sets for the series’ most gripping scenes in Lithuania, including the Ignalina Nuclear Power Plant filling in for its infamous Ukrainian counterpart.
+Meanwhile, Pažaislis Monastery in Kaunas that had featured on miniseries Catherine the Great (2019) earned the Best European Filming Location Award in 2020.

 Lithuanian cities have become backdrops for stories set in Imperial Austria, post-war Tokyo, modern-day Sweden, and other historical periods and locations.
 Vilnius has even featured in the penultimate season of Netflix’s worldwide hit Stranger Things.

 Telling the stories of history’s most prominent women

 Interestingly, Lithuania has often become the backdrop for cinematic retellings of the lives of Europe’s most prominent women.
 The reign of the formidable Russian empress, Catherine the Great, came to life in the eponymous HBO miniseries, shot in large part in Lithuania.
 With the titular character played by Dame Helen Mirren, Catherine the Great (2019) earned Pažaislis Monastery in Kaunas the Best European Filming Location Award in 2020.
 A true pearl of Baroque architecture, Pažaislis and other impressive historical sites in Lithuania stood in for 18th century Saint Petersburg.